The Port Town of Véraldo

 At my emphasis, my maid smiled.

 They touched an elf.
-And even if their cargo had been taken, they moved to strike a licensed ship — truly over the line.
-On the sea, with Poseidon, they were a troublesome force that even the lord could not touch.
+And even after their cargo had been taken, they moved to strike a licensed ship — truly over the line.
+At sea, with Poseidon on their side, they were a troublesome force that even the lord could not touch.

 So yes, she truly did save us trouble.

 "Oh, right.
-My son might carelessly… misunderstand.
-Helza, as a precaution, go and make sure."
+My son might carelessly… get the wrong idea.
+Helza, as a precaution, go make sure he understands."

 "At once, Mariabel-sama."